GluuFederation/nextcloud-oxd-plugin/README.md

-# OpenID Connect Single Sign-On (SSO) NextCloud Plugin By Gluu
+# OpenID Connect Single Sign-On (SSO) NextCloud APP by Gluu

 ![image](https://raw.githubusercontent.com/GluuFederation/nextcloud-oxd-plugin/master/nextcloud.png)

-Gluu's OpenID Connect Single Sign-On (SSO) NextCloud Plugin will enable you to authenticate users against any standard OpenID Connect Provider (OP).
+Gluu's OpenID Connect Single Sign-On (SSO) NextCloud APP will enable you to authenticate users against any standard OpenID Connect Provider (OP).
 If you don't already have an OP you can use Google or [deploy the free open source Gluu Server](https://gluu.org/docs/deployment).

 ## Requirements
 1. NextCloud min version 11.0.0
-2. In order to use the NextCloud plugin you will need a standard OP (like Google or a Gluu Server) and the oxd server.
+2. In order to use the NextCloud APP you will need a standard OP (like Google or a Gluu Server) and the oxd server.

 * [Gluu Server Installation Guide](https://www.gluu.org/docs/deployment/).